Tunnelling under the Yarra River

 At this stage, it is too early to say whether ground treatment will be required and if so, which method may be used.
 The appointed contractor, in consultation with the Melbourne Metro Rail Authority, will assess the need for ground stabilisation and the method used.
 It is also too early to determine the amount of grouting, if any, that may be required to construct the tunnels under the river.

 We are committed to working closely with local Yarra River businesses, traders and sporting clubs to manage and minimise the unavoidable impacts of construction.
 We will undertake ongoing consultation to understand their needs and how these might inform the planning and delivery of the project.

-We will work closely with Parks Victoria, Heritage Victoria, the Department of Environment, Land, Water and Planning, and the Environment Protection Authority Victoria to identify measures to minimise impacts on the Yarra River, its aquatic and plant life and the surrounding area.
+We will work closely with Parks Victoria, Heritage Victoria, the Department of Environment, Land, Water and Planning, and the Environment Protection Authority Victoria to identify measures to minimise impacts on the Yarra River, aquatic and plant life, and the surrounding area.